ku-asteam/WQoE-Extension/README.md

 An environment-independent web Quality-of-Experience measuring tool

 ## Introduction
-WQOE-Extension is a Chrome extension program which gathers real users' web experience.
+WQpE-Extension is a Chrome extension program which gathers real users' web experience.
 This program gathers the data related to web pages, users' devices, and events triggered by users

 ## Requirements and Dependencies
 * Chromium-based browsers